10 Best File Managers for Rooted Android Devices (2025)

 8. FX File Manager

 Finally, we have FX File Manager, which takes after the discontinued ES Explorer interface.
-It’s similar in several ways and has its own special cleaning implement.
+It’s similar in several ways and has its own unique cleaning implement.
 Exciting features in FX File Manager require a paid subscription.

 The app is compatible with various services, including cloud storage platforms like Dropbox and Google Drive and network storage options like Box and Box (SMB).
 Its features include choosing multiple items at once, bookmarks, thumbnails of images, and more.